securesauce/precli/docs/source/man/precli.rst

-  --json             display output as formatted JSON --plain            display output in plain, tabular text --markdown         display output in markdown format --no-color         do not display color in output --version          show program's version number and exit
+  --json             display output as formatted JSON --plain            display output in plain, tabular text --markdown         display output in markdown format -o OUTPUT, --output OUTPUT
+                     output results to a file --no-color         do not display color in output --version          show program's version number and exit